On this page

 Content that’s not within the scope of the accessibility regulations

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+For example, we do not plan to fix our Freedom of Information Disclosure Request log for 2017.

 What we’re doing to improve accessibility

-If you have any feedback please email tewv.enquiries@nhs.net
+If you have any feedback, please email [email protected].

 Preparation of this accessibility statement